stkim1/MTImageMapView/README.markdown

 ```
 ### LIMITS
 - Delegate only receives the index of a map.
+- Coordinates must be provided in pairs.
-- At least 3 pairs of coordinate must be presented.
+- At least 3 pairs of coordinates must be presented.
 - No "rect", "circle" type map is supported.
 "Polygon" only at this time being.

 ## Credits
-US states images and all coordinates are credited to <a href="http://html.cita.illinois.edu/text/map/map-example.php">Illinois Center for Information Technology and Web Accessibility.</a>
+US states image and all coordinates are credited to [Illinois Center for Information Technology and Web Accessibility](http://html.cita.illinois.edu/text/map/map-example.php).</a>

 ## License
 Copyright © 2012, Sung-Taek, Kim.
 All rights reserved.